F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 rows. `get_one` just returns the unique row, `get_opt` returns an option value (`None` or `Some` depending on the existance of a queried row), `execute` returns nothing `()`.

-By default rows are presented as tuples.
+By default, each rows has a tuple type.

 ### `ppx_rapper` Options